In this post we look at why the plank is not the best core exercise and give you some other, more effective options.

 Not only that, it’s only really challenging a specific part of the core.
 Mainly the muscles that sit at the front of your trunk, the abdominals.

-You’ll see plenty of articles that suggest it works the muscles of the lower back, but this is a fundamental misunderstanding of exercise mechanics.
+You’ll see plenty of articles that suggest the plank works the muscles of the lower back, but this is a fundamental misunderstanding of exercise mechanics.

 It’s rather like calling a bicep curl a decent challenge for the triceps.
 The spinal extensors sit on the other side of the axis.